North Carolina Central University Blog

 The roles and responsibilities associated with this position can vary from one job to the next.
 A typical job description looks something like this:

-Monitoring the vital signs of patients throughout their operations
+• Monitoring patients’ vital signs during operations

-Listening to directions from the surgeons and passing them instruments as needed
+• Listening to directions from the surgeons and passing them instruments as needed

-Providing patients with postoperative instructions and recovery guidelines
+• Providing patients with postoperative instructions and recovery guidelines

 What’s the Typical Perioperative Nurse Salary?